lithnet/ad-password-protection-docs/installation/installing-the-module.md

 The installer presents several options for you to choose from

-* Lithnet Password Protection for Active Directory
 * Enable password filtering on this computer
 * PowerShell module
 * Group policy templates (ADMX)

-### Lithnet Password Protection for Active Directory

-This is the component that contains the logic to test passwords against your policy.
-It is required to be installed to use any of the other functions

 ### Enable password filtering on this computer

 When you select this option, the installer will register the password filter with the local security authority subsystem (LSASS) on the local computer.
 After a reboot, Windows will pass all password changes to the filter for validation.
-Note that you still need an appropriate [group policy ](configure-group-policy.md)configured before the filter will be configured to reject any passwords.
+Note that you still need an appropriate [group policy](configure-group-policy.md) configured before the filter will be configured to reject any passwords.

 When you select this option on a domain controller, this means that the password filter will process any password change or set operations for any user.

+{% hint style="info" %}
-> Note that as any writable domain controller in a domain can process a password change, the module must be installed on every domain controller.
+Note that as any writable domain controller in a domain can process a password change, the module must be installed on every domain controller.
+{% endhint %}

 When you select this option a member server or workstation, enabling this option will mean that password changes for local accounts are checked by the filter for approval.
 Password changes for domain accounts are always processed by the domain controller, so this setting has no effect for domain account password changes performed on member servers and workstations.